joshuajones-dev/custom-cms/README.md

 - Authentication and role-based access control
 - Extensible structure for future modules and features

+## Purpose

+This project was built to explore scalable application design, custom MVC architecture, and maintainable backend systems.

 ## Notes

 This repository contains a simplified and sanitized version of the project.
 Configuration values, credentials, licensed assets, and environment-specific logic have been removed or replaced for security and portability.